cronokirby/ctcrypto/README.md

 # Licensing

-[](LICENSE) contains an MIT license, which applies to files not originating from Go's standard library.
+[LICENSE](LICENSE) contains an MIT license, which applies to files not originating from Go's standard library.

-For files coming from Go's standard library, [](LICENSE_go) applies, as indicated in those files' headers.
+For files coming from Go's standard library, [LICENSE_go](LICENSE_go) applies, as indicated in those files' headers.